RobbertDM/dbt-expectations/README.md

 ### [expect_column_values_to_be_in_type_list](macros/schema_tests/column_values_basic/expect_column_values_to_be_in_type_list.sql)

 Expect a column to be one of a specified type list.
+This uses `dtype` under the hood, not `data_type`, so it only checks the base type, not precision or size.

 *Applies to:* Column